-As you may know Xcode provides a handy utility for recording UI tests for iOS apps.
-Despite the testing world is full of record-and-playback tools that provide access to UI elements, their details and characteristics, and provide full information about IDs, user interface interactions done on those, and so on.
-For example, Appium inspector is one of those tools that quickly provide you with all information about the underlying UI elements.
+As you may know, Xcode provides a handy utility for recording UI tests for iOS apps.
+Despite that the testing world is full of record-and-playback tools, user interface interactions are done on those, and so on.
+For example, Appium Inspector is one of those tools that quickly provide you with all information about the underlying UI elements.

 The User Interface testing for iOS apps provides the way to find and interact with the actual UI of the app, verify that all UI element characteristics are designed and implemented correctly, and navigate through the UI element hierarchy for an app.

 What is XCUITest and how are UI tests done with Xcode for iOS app testing?
 The UI tests use XCTest framework as a basis, as well as UIAccessibility.
 UIAccessibility is integrated with UIKit and AppKit and provides an API for UI behavior tuning and what is used externally from the app/tests.
 Do not miss this complete XCTest ebook to get started with this iOS’s hot framework.

 As XCTest and UI test recorder is an integral part of Xcode, setting up and implementing UI tests with it is pretty straightforward.
 Even using Xcode Server and xcodebuild is an option to use.

 Xcode UI Test Recorder and What Is It Used For

 The user interface testing provides lots of information about behavior, potential flaws in design, and especially user experience.
 Automating the testing effort on a variety of different iOS devices is simple and straightforward and Xcode’s UI test recording makes it fast to create UI specific tests for your app.
 You can use Xcode UI Test Recorder to: